 Giving new sellers a repository of call recordings is an incredibly effective way to get them up to speed.

-Almost everything a new seller needs to learn during their onboarding period can be found in frontline sales conversations:
+Almost everything a new seller needs to learn during their new hire onboarding process can be found in frontline sales conversations:

 - Buyer and Market Knowledge